A stochastic volatility model for the valuation of temperature derivatives: Application to pricing weather derivatives

 Figure \ref{fig:FFT} shows the characteristic function and the expected HDD in Paris during January 2019 comparing Monte Carlo simulation and FFT approach.
-Both graphs display a clear coherence between Monte Carlo simulations and the FFT approach.
-Although we performed $50,000$ Monte Carlo simulations, we can note the advantages of having an efficient pricing for daily HDD thanks to the FFT approach: the calculation is faster and without noise, which makes the calculation of sensitivities with respect to parameters easy.
+Both graphs display a clear coherence between Monte Carlo simulations and the FFT approach. {In this case Monte Carlo simulations show precision given that we simulate $50,000$ scenarios.
+However, FFT pricing is more precise, smooth and faster.
+We perform FFT with $N=2^{17}$. }

 We now focus on the pricing on options on HDD.
 We observe from the distribution in Figure~\ref{fig:FFT} that we almost always have $T_t\le T_b$ in January, otherwise we would notice a Dirac mass at~$0$.
-In fact, with the standard strike $T_b=15.5$°C, we mostly have $T_t\le T_b$ during winter, and therefore $HDD\approx (t_2-t_1+1)T_b-CAT$, so that
+In fact, with the standard strike $T_b=15.5$°C, we mostly have $T_t\le T_b$ during winter, and therefore $HDD\approx (t_2-t_1+1)T_b-CAT$, so that {the average value of the option~\eqref{payoff} can be approximated by }

 The problem of computing the right hand side is then similar to the pricing of daily HDD~\eqref{price_dailyhdd}: the underlying is now $CAT$ instead of $T_t$.
 We can thus calculate the average payoff, provided that we know the characteristic function of the CAT $\Phi(u)=e^{iu \sum_{t=t_1}^{t_2} s(t)} \E[e^{iu \sum_{t=t_1}^{t_2} \tilde{T}_t }]$.
 To do so, it is possible to use formula~\eqref{fct_car} inductively with $u_3=0$ (using Remark~\ref{rk_fct_car}) in order to calculate $\E[e^{iu \sum_{t=t_1}^{t_2} \tilde{T}_t }|\cF_{t_2-\ell}]$ for $\ell=1,\dots,t_2-t_1$ and then $\Phi$.
 This is however cumbersome, and we prefer to make the following approximation